 Not pictured: Bellingham, WA.
 We were less than 30 miles from Canada … but sadly Scott and I didn’t have valid passports.
 (Remember when I had the goal of renewing my passport?
 Still hasn’t happened.)
 We did stop at Asland Brewery for dinner (and beers) and Structures Brewery for more beers.

 Mount Rainier National Park, about an hour and a half outside of Seattle.
 Fun fact, Mount Rainier is an active volcano.
 And 90 miles from Mount St. Helens.
 Anywho, we drove up to Paradise (pics 2 and 3), which is at the treeline and 5,400 ft elevation.
 (The peak is 14,410 ft.)
 There was snow, but the air temp was probably around 50 degrees up there.
 Had we hiked up, we would have dealt with two feet of snow and colder temps.
-We saw plenty of people outfitted for hiking, we had not such plans.
-We also stopped at Reflection Lake (first pic) and Narada Falls (last pic).
+We saw plenty of people outfitted for hiking, we had no such plans.
+On the way back down, we stopped at Reflection Lake (first pic) and Narada Falls (last pic).
 It was a beautiful trip and everyone’s favorite part of the weekend!

 Monday was our last full day and the only day I spent really seeing the city of Seattle.
 Drew and I went on an Underground Tour and learned some history of Seattle.
 (Did you know that they, too, had a great fire?
 In 1889.)
 We walked through Pike’s Place (pictured above) but it was crowded with tourists so we didn’t stay long.